NBmao/mym_aw_test/README.md

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app). <br>

-This code is for interview coding test using "react + typescript + webpack + jest" This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This code is for interview coding test using "react + typescript + webpack + jest" <br>

+Supported Navigator : Chorme (latest tesed pass),  firefox (to be tested)

+After pulling the code, you need to run "npm install" to install corresponding libraies <br>

 ## Available Scripts